neilsharma2003/NestJS-Server-Monitor/README.md

 # Use with Local Installation

+<a href="https://tinyurl.com/334ztzyp/" target="blank">Postman Collection</a>

-Use https://tinyurl.com/334ztzyp/ to open the Postman Collection.
+Use  to open the Postman Collection.
 Open the body for "Create User" and insert your credentials.
 Then, generate a JWT Token.
 You can then create a

 # Basic ER Diagram for Database Schema